Recipes

 Notes

-You can substitute the cornstarch for tapioca starch.
+You can substitute the cornstarch for tapioca starch if needed.

-For lightly underbaked cookies, try baking them for 10 minutes.
-For crispier cookies, bake them for 13 minutes.
+For slightly underbaked and gooey cookies, bake them for only 11 minutes.
+For well baked cookies, bake them for 13 minutes.

 Use refrigerated soft tub vegan Becel or a soft vegan butter for the best results.
 I haven’t tried this recipe with Miyoko’s vegan butter or other vegan butters that are harder when refrigerated.
 If using these, you might need to let them soften at room temperature a bit before using.
 I can’t guarantee the same results.
 Some readers have used harder vegan margarine that comes in a block and while the flavor is the same, the cookies will be much thicker.